SingleManTH/agiletoolkit.org/docs/overview/why-use.md

         }
     }

-Our CRUD component is displaying data from 2 tables.
+Our CRUD component is displaying data from two tables.
 But in Agile Toolkit it would be better style to encapsulate our join in a new Model:

     class Model_BookWithAuthor extends Model_Book
     {